 ARRANGE A DISTRICT MEETING

 District meetings are a highly effective way to let your representative and senators know that their constituents are concerned about keeping Alaska wild.
 Many members of Congress come home each weekend and have time available to meet with constituents on Fridays and Mondays.
-In addition, Congress schedules recesses throughout the course of the year in February, April, Memorial Day, Independence Day, and for the month of August.
+In addition, Congress schedules recesses throughout the course of the year in February, April and August, as well as over the Memorial Day and Independence Day holidays.
 Click here for step-by-step instructions for a successful appointment.

 MEET WITH YOUR MEMBER IN D.C.

-Just as powerful as meeting with your Members in district is a meeting on Capitol Hill!
-Whether there on business or vacation, taking some time out from your busy day to meet with their office really shows them how much you care about an issue.
-Follow the same steps you would in the district – contact their D.C. scheduler (find on their website) and request a meeting.
-Many members hold weekly constituent coffee events each week.
+Just as powerful as meeting with your representatives in district is a meeting on Capitol Hill!
+Whether in D.C. on business or vacation, taking some time out from your busy day to stop by their office shows them how much you care about an issue.
+Follow the same steps you would in the district — contact their D.C. scheduler (find on their website) and request a meeting.
+Many members hold constituent coffee events each week.
 If your member does try to be sure to stop by.
 We have heard from offices that this is a very important way for them to get a sense of the priorities of their constituents.